 Raleigh Travel Guide

 North Carolina's capital, Raleigh, makes up the southeastern corner of the famous Research Triangle, with Durham and Chapel Hill at the other two points.
 The state's second-largest city is a vital centre of high-tech business and education.
-Unlike many cities that grew up around ports or stations, Raleigh was planned specifically to be the state capital.
+Unlike many cities that grow up around ports or stations, Raleigh was planned specifically to be the state capital.
 At its centre stands the beautiful North Carolina Capitol building, a fine Greek Revival-style landmark, from which wide, oak-lined streets radiate.
 This careful geometry makes exploring Raleigh quite straightforward.
 Raleigh is a pleasant city, with a unique mix of Southern heritage and down-home manners; elite academia and boisterous university life and athletics; and the fast-paced, sleek sophistication of Triangle professionals.

-Raleigh is a perfect destination for those seeking to experience a bit of Southern history and culture without giving up the attractions of a big city.
+Raleigh is a perfect destination for those seeking to experience a bit of Southern history and culture without giving up the attractions and conveniences of a big city.
 Raleigh's restaurants serve up plenty of sweet tea and mouth-watering barbecue, but it is also known as the 'Smithsonian of the South' for its renowned museums and excellent performing arts scene.